C103: "West Cork Today"

-All programmes from the Bandon studio were indefinitely suspended after the severe flooding damage on 19 November 2009, the separate programmes for west Cork were discontinued, and the above-mentioned countywide programmes, which previously broadcast from Bandon, were transferred to the main studio at Mallow.
+All programmes from the Bandon studio were indefinitely suspended damage cased by flooding in November 2009, the separate programmes for west Cork were discontinued, and other 'countywide' programmes, which previously broadcast from Bandon, were transferred to the main studio at Mallow.

-In May 2011 broadcasting resumed from the Bandon studio.
+In May 2011, broadcasting resumed from the Bandon studio.
 Tim Coughlan's Sunday night programme moved back to Bandon on 1 May, with the show also being extended by one hour, whilst on 15 May a separate west Cork 'opt-out' Irish Sunday show from 10AM to 2PM on Sundays resumed, presented by the well-remembered John Greene, who had last worked for the then 103FM over seven years previously and in the interim had worked for Radio Kerry.
 John Greene had been known to West Cork listeners since the days of the pirate WKLR radio from Bandon in the 1980s (on which Tim Coughlan and C103 head of sport Michael Scanlon had also broadcast) and had presented on County Sound from the launch of its West Cork service in 1990.

-C103 News
+News

-C103 News known as "The Word on News" plays without background music (no bed).
-The sports section has a light bed.

-Bulletins run for five or six minutes throughout the day, and the flagship 1pm and 6pm runs for ten minutes.
+News bulletins from the Cork newsroom are broadcast from 6:30am to 7pm (weekends from 8am to 6pm) with news bulletins from Bauer Media Audio Ireland outside these times.
+Bulletins run for five or six minutes throughout the day, and the 10am, 11am, 12pm and the flagship 6pm bulletin runs for ten minutes.